MingweiSamuel/TeemoJS/README.md

 ```

 All requests are done via `.get(...)`.
-- The first argument is the region (optional).
+- The first argument is the region.*
 - The second is the `endpoint` path
 (see [`defaultConfig.json`](https://github.com/MingweiSamuel/TeemoJS/blob/master/defaultConfig.json)).
 - Then come any path arguments (usually zero or one, or two for `getChampionMastery`) which are for
 summoner/match IDs, names, etc.
 - Last is an optional object for any query parameters.

+\*Note: this is optional if `config.prefix` isn't interpolated in custom or Champion.GG configurations.

 ## Configuration